DataDog/documentation/content/en/integrations/guide/cluster-monitoring-vmware-tanzu.md

 1. The **Datadog Firehose Nozzle Config** section contains optional configurations for the Nozzle, and the **Datadog Agent Config** section contains optional configurations for the Agent.
 You do not need to configure anything in either section.
     <p class='note'><strong>Note:</strong> If you are using a single Datadog account to monitor multiple foundations, you must check the <strong>Use UUID Hostname</strong> checkbox.</p>
 1. The **Datadog Cluster Agent Settings** section contains configurations for the [Datadog Cluster Agent][15] that provides autodiscovery of integrations and application container features.
-Enter an **Authentication token** in the **Datadog Cluster Agent Settings**, a string of 32 or more characters, this token is shared by both the Cluster Agent and the Datadog Agents to secure communication.
+Enter an **Authentication token** in the **Datadog Cluster Agent Settings**, a string of 32 or more characters.
+This token is shared by both the Cluster Agent and the Datadog Agents to secure communication.
 1. Return to the Tanzu Ops Manager Installation Dashboard and click **Apply Changes** to install Datadog Cluster Monitoring for the VMware Tanzu tile.

 ## View metrics and dashboards